-The Executive Committee consists of three non-executive directors of the Bank with the Chief Executive Officer (CEO) as an attendee.
+As per the chart the Executive Committee consists of three non-executive directors of the Bank with the Chief Executive Officer (CEO) as an attendee.
 The EXCOM provides direction to the executive management on all business matters.
 The Executive Committee reviews and approves the recommendations for investment strategies, investment proposals, various products and services and where deemed necessary, also refers decisions to the Board of Directors.